Whilst your monthly IVA payments are agreed at the start of the IVA, they are not necessarily fixed. They may increase if your circumstances change.

 Could Your IVA Payments Go Down?

 If your income falls or you have a material increase in your living expenses your disposable income may reduce.
 As such it may be possible for your IVA payments to be reduced.
 However this does not happen automatically.
-It will depend on whether your new payments will still be sufficient to return a realistic amount to your creditors.

 If you lose your job during an IVA the outcome will really depend on how likely it is that you will be able to get more employment and when this will be.
+Whether you receive a redundancy payment can also have an impact.

 Arrange a call with an IVA Expert